holli/auto_strip_attributes/README.md

 end
 ```

+# Requirements

+Gem has been tested with ruby 1.8.7, 1.9.2 and Rails 3.x.
+Although it should also work with previous versions of rails.

 # Support

 Submit suggestions or feature requests as a GitHub Issue or Pull Request.
 Remember to update tests.
 Tests are quite extensive.